agbarnett/talks/crikey2/README.md

 # Second Crikey summit, Critical care Research International, February 2025, Gold Coast

-Title: Research fraud is not rare and could be harming patients.
+Title: Research Fraud and How to Stop it in its Tracks

 Abstract: